davidensinger/davidensinger.github.io/_posts/2013-04-17-supporting-twitter-cards-with-jekyll.md

 ## Validate

 If you’re curious if your code validates, Twitter has provided a [validator](https://dev.twitter.com/docs/cards/validation/validator) so you can easily check.
-You’ll need to use the validator before you can submit a **Domain Approval Request**, which will whitelist your website for inclusion with the service.
+You’ll need to pass the validation test before you can submit a **Domain Approval Request**, which will whitelist your website for inclusion with the service.
 It shouldn’t take much time at all to be approved.

 <div class="gray-box">
-  <p><strong>More Info:</strong> David Walsh has a really great overview of <a href="http://davidwalsh.name/twitter-cards">Twitter Cards</a>, which is worth a read.</p>
+  <p><strong>More Info:</strong> David Walsh has a really great overview of <a href="http://davidwalsh.name/twitter-cards">Twitter Cards</a>, which is well worth a read.</p>
 </div>